emberjs/guides/source/localizable/tutorial/ember-cli.md

 `export default Router;` makes the `Router` variable defined in this file available to other parts of the app.

-## Upgrading Ember

-Before continuing to the tutorial, make sure that you have the most recent versions of Ember and Ember Data installed.
-If the version of `ember-source` in `package.json` is lower than the version number in the upper-left corner of these Guides, update the version number in `package.json` and then run `npm install`.
-Similarly, if the version of `ember-data` in `package.json` is lower, update the version number and then run `npm install`.

 ## The Development Server